deb-intel/GramineTest/Documentation/devel/building.rst

 and GS segment base addresses.
 For more information about FSGSBASE and its benefits, see `this discussion <https://lwn.net/Articles/821719>`__.
-Note that if your kernel version is 5.9 or higher, then the FSGSBASE feature is already supported and you can skip this step.
+Note that if your kernel version is 5.9 or higher, then the FSGSBASE feature is already supported, and you can skip this step.
 Kernel version can be checked using the following command::

        uname -r